FezzedOne/epsilon-rp/Server rules.md

 -   **All roleplayers MUST be mature.
 However, underage/immature *characters* are permitted.
 You must be 18+ to see NSFW content though.**
 -   **Metagaming, powergaming and godmodding are not allowed.** Please report such incidents to staff or RP monitors.
--   **ERP is *NOT ALLOWED* on the server, in the wiki, or in the RP channels.** If you want to ERP, do it in Discord DMs.
+-   **ERP is *NOT ALLOWED* on the Starbound server or in the RP channels.** If you want to ERP, do it in Discord DMs.
 -   **Underage ERP, regardless of whether it's the roleplayers or characters, or both, that are underage, *even if implied*, will be *swiftly and immediately met with a permanent ban*.
-No excuses or appeals.**
+No excuses.**
 -   **Keep ERP to private Discord DMs.
-Public ERP on the server *á la maniére de Stallion* will be met with a swift ban, and private ERP on the server will lead to staff action.**
+Public ERP on the server *á la Stallion* will be met with a swift ban, and private ERP on the server will lead to staff action.**
 -   **Keep OOC chat to a minimum on roleplay hubs and IC channels.**
 -   **Avoid IC references to OOC pop culture and memes unless it makes sense for your character to make such references.** After all, it's ICly the year 3219.
 -   **This is a serious roleplay community.
 Avoid shitpost/joke characters and gamey fourth-wall-breaking RP.
 Excessive or obnoxious fourth-wall breaking or overuse of shitpost/joke characters may lead to restrictions from roleplay.**
--   **Please refrain from excessive and gratuitous IC insults or disparagement if OOCly requested.** Not everyone can handle this stuff or keep OOC and IC emotions separated.
-Consistent and callous disregard for or insensitivity to such OOC requests will lead to staff action.
+-   **Refrain from BSRP.** Repeated violations of this rule *will* lead to a ban.
 -   **Cross-server roleplay is encouraged!** Bring in all the existing characters you want.
--   **Server lore takes precedence over vanilla lore on Epsilon RP.**
+-   **Server lore takes precedence over vanilla lore on Starbound Zeta.**
 -   **Roleplayers should try to resolve conflicts regarding roleplay rules before going to staff.** This should hopefully save everyone a lot of grief.
 -   Some combat-related rules may be ignored if consent from all parties is given *and* staff give the okay to it.
 Abuse of this stipulation is, however, not tolerated.
--   *In-game day/night cycles and weather are to be taken as in-roleplay conditions* (they have been modified on the server to be more realistic).
+-   *In-game day/night cycles and weather are to be taken as in-roleplay conditions.* The day-night cycle and weather have been modified on the server.

 Sheets, pages and lore
 ----------------------